SECRET-GUEST/ecrire/README.md

 # Description

-A text editor like the windows bloc-note but opening all kind of texts without hidding things, and customisable
+A text editor like the windows bloc-note but opening all kind of texts that python read (like pdf) without hidding things, and customisable.

+It's only reading rough text, so you can't make advanced ascii with and I will not improve this.

 In release section you can download an executable ready to launch (portable) made for windows with pyinstaller.